basharatphd/basharatphd.github.io/_pages/links.md

 Here are some links to organizations, institutions, projects and people; this is not intended as a commercial endorsement.

-# Where to find good researchers and their teams?
+# List of References and Colleborators?
 This is a list of collaborators and/or people I admire... or they are directly connected to myself, and in no particular order.

 ### My PhD Supervisor at COMSTAS University